 - Once melted, remove from heat and add essential oils, stirring well until combined.

 - Pour your mixture into the containers you have chosen for your solid perfume.
 If wanting to add this to something small and delicate such as a locket, I suggest using a dropper to fill the small area, for a much prettier and consistent, end result.
 I learned this the hard way.
 My first batch that I ever made, last year, I poured sloppily with the pan and had very little control.
-With a dropper you can gently fill the small area without making a mess or spilling all over the jewelry.
+With a dropper, gently fill the small area without making a mess or spilling all over the jewelry.

 Solid Perfume Essential Oil Blends